 How Often Should I Use Purple Shampoo for Blonde Hair?

-You can also dilute silver shampoo with another colour-safe shampoo if you find that the silver shampoo is leaving too much pigment in your hair.
+You can also dilute silver shampoo with another color-safe shampoo if you find that the silver shampoo is leaving too much pigment in your hair.

 Is Purple Shampoo Only for Blondes?